Createdd/Writing/2018/articles/DebugTFBasics.md

 The actual computation is done with `session.run()`, which means that we need to find a way to inspect values inside this function.

-There are basically 3 ways on how to achieve this.
+There are basically 3 (pragmatic) ways on how to achieve this.

-## 1.
+## 1. Fetch and print values within Session.run

 Source and credit to https://www.tensorflow.org/guide/graphs